temporalio/documentation/docs/typescript/activities.md

 For more on Activity and Workflow registration, see [the Worker docs](/docs/typescript/workers) for more details.

+### Using pure ESM Node Modules

+The JavaScript ecosystem is increasingly moving towards publishing ES Modules over CommonJS, for example `node-fetch@3` is ESM while `node-fetch@2` is CJS.

+**If you are importing a pure ESM dependency, see our [fetch ESM](https://github.com/temporalio/samples-typescript/tree/main/fetch-esm) sample** for necessary config changes you will need:

+- `package.json` must have `"type": "module"` attribute
+- `tsconfig.json` should output in `esnext` format
+- Imports [must](https://nodejs.org/api/esm.html#esm_mandatory_file_extensions) include the `.js` file extension

+## Important Design Patterns

+Here are some important (and frequently asked) patterns for using our Activities APIs, to illustrate common needs and usecases.

-## Sharing dependencies in Activity functions
+### Sharing dependencies in Activity functions (Dependency Injection)

 Because Activities are "just" functions, you can also create functions that create Activities.
-This is a helpful pattern for using closures to store expensive dependencies for sharing, for example database connections.
+This is a helpful pattern for using closures to:

+- store expensive dependencies for sharing, such as database connections
+- injecting secret keys (such as environment variables) from the Worker to the Activity

 <!--SNIPSTART typescript-activity-with-deps-->
 <!--SNIPEND-->